Midnight Labs · Ecosystem Blueprint

 actually works

 Most organisations accept that people learn more through work than from any training program.
 The harder question is how to design for it.
-This blueprint maps what that design actually requires.
+This blueprint maps what that design requires.

 For CHROs · CLOs · People Leaders